shahadalmutairi863/data-science-internship-portfolio/README.md

 Data Science internship at SRCA building an automated data pipeline and real-time dashboard for decision-making.
 A high-impact Data Science portfolio documenting a full 220-hour internship at the Saudi Red Crescent Authority (SRCA), where data was transformed into a real-time decision-making system.

-# 🚑 Data Science Internship Portfolio – SRCA (220 Hours)
+# 🚑 Data Science Internship Portfolio – SRCA

 A high-impact Data Science portfolio documenting a full 220-hour internship at the Saudi Red Crescent Authority (SRCA), where data was transformed into a real-time decision-making system.